kernelwernel/VMAware/README.md

 <summary>Who is this library for and what are the use cases?</summary>
 <br>

 > It's designed for security researchers, VM engineers, gamer developers, and pretty much anybody who needs a practical and rock-solid VM detection mechanism in their project.
-For example, the library is suitable if you're making a VM and you're testing the effectiveness of concealing itself, if you're a game developer/proprietary software developer, the library is useful to thwart against reverse engineers.
+For example, the library is suitable if you're making a VM and you're testing the effectiveness of concealing itself.
+If you're a game developer/proprietary software developer, the library is useful to thwart against reverse engineers.
 If you're a malware analyst and you want to check the concealment capability of your VM, this would be the perfect tool to benchmark how well-concealed your VM is against malware.
 Additionally, software could optimize performance or resource usage based on the detected environment, and some applications might want to restrict usage in VMs to prevent unauthorized distribution or testing.

 </details>